William Schaw of Schawpark

 (3) Item it is thocht neidfull & expedient be my lord warden generall, that Edr salbe in all tyme cuming as of befoir the first and principall ludge in Scotland, and yt Kilwynning be the secund ludge as of befoir is notourlie manifest in our awld antient writts and that Stirueling salbe the third ludge, conforme to the auld privileges thairof.

-(3) Edinburgh shall be, in the future as in the past, the first and principal lodge in Scotland; Kilwinning, the second “as is established in our ancient writings;” and Stirling shall be the third lodge, “conformably to the old privileges thereof.”
+(3) Item, it is thought needful and expedient by my Lord Warden General, that Edinburgh shall be in all time coming, as of before, the first and principal lodge in Scotland, and that Kilwinning be the second lodge, as of before notably/notoriously manifest in our old ancient writs, and that Stirling shall be the third lodge, conforming to the old privileges thereof.

 (4) Item it is thocht expedient yt ye wardenis of everie ilk ludge salbe answerabel to ye presbyteryes wtin thair schirefdomes for the maissonis subiect to ye ludgeis anent all offensis ony of thame sall committ, and the thrid pt of ye vnlawis salbe employit to ye godlie vsis of ye ludge quhair ony offens salhappin to be committit.